 The PSRTA resident will complete an eight-year training program in urology beginning in July 2019.
 The trainee will complete the first two years of clinical training and then matriculate into the three-year research training program.
 The final three years of clinical training will conclude the PSRTA training program.
 The Urology Care Foundation will provide $75,000 per year ($225,000 total) to support the trainee during the three years of research training.
 Institutional cost-sharing is required.
 In addition, the trainee will receive conference travel support, focused didactic research courses, exceptional mentorship and strong research skills.

-Fourth-year medical students or medical student graduates not more than two years beyond graduation by July 1, 2018 are invited to apply for the inaugural PSRTA resident position.
+Medical students in their senior year or medical student graduates not more than two years beyond graduation by July 1, 2018 are invited to apply for the inaugural PSRTA resident position.
 Applicants will participate in an early selection process, separate from the national urology residency match program, and will begin residency in July 2019.

 The following institutions have been selected as eligible Program Sites: